thliborius/EfCoreNexus/README.md

 }
 ```

 - For each entity you need a provider class that must be derived from ProviderBase.
 The base class will supply you with all the standard CRUD operations (GetAll, GetById, Create, Update, Delete).
-If you'd like to use special queries you can implement your own queries according to the GetActiveQuery method.
+If you'd like to use special queries you can implement your own queries like the GetActiveOrderedByDate method in the example.

 ```
 public class TestProvider : ProviderBase<Test, Guid, MainContext>